-Links to Financial Statement(s): The Audited Financials of Residents Energy's ultimate parent company, Genie Energy Ltd., as filed with the SEC, can be found at: http://investors.genie.com/sec_filings/
+Links to Financial Statement(s): All of the applicant's financial information is consolidated into the financial reports of its ultimate parent company, Genie Energy Ltd., which can accessed at https://genie.com/investors/sec-filings/.

 C-3.
 Forecasted financial statements